ValerioLyndon/Theme-Customiser/README.md

 View it in action on Github Pages: [Link](https://valeriolyndon.github.io/Theme-Customiser/)

-> Currently in beta.
-While functional, there may still be large changes or obvious bugs.

 If you have any feedback, bug reports, or suggestions, I welcome you to [open an issue](https://github.com/ValerioLyndon/Theme-Customiser/issues).
 If you found this useful or have more casual comments, you can let me know on my [MyAnimeList profile](http://myanimelist.net/profile/Valerio_Lyndon).

 ## Using the Customiser